AtwiMusa/Control-theory-Master-thesis/README.md

-# Master-Thesis in the domain of Control of PDEs for the Master 2 in Applied Mathematics at Lebanese International University.
+# Master-Thesis in Control of PDEs.

+Master 2 in Applied Mathematics at Lebanese International University.

 The title of this thesis is "Stability of a Timoshenko system with local Kevin - Voigt damping"